amielle/hackerrank-solutions/ProjectEuler+/README.md

 - Project Euler #9: Special Pythagorean triplet
 - Project Euler #10: Summation of primes
 - Project Euler #11: Largest product in a grid
+- Project Euler #12: Highly divisible triangular number *
 ## Solved problems (not yet uploaded)
 - Project Euler #15: Lattice paths
 - Project Euler #201: Subsets with a unique sum

+( * To further optimize in the future. )